arrlancore/react-coming-soon-template/README.md

 ## Installation

-    ` npm install`
+    ` yarn install`

 ## Customising

-    Type your own header and message in `index.js` file.
+    Type your own header and message in index.js file.
-    You can add your own background image in `layout.css` file.
+    You can add your own background image in layout.css file.

 ## 🚀 Deployment
 Build Project